 Is Laser Hair Removal painful?

 Laser treatments for hair removal have been described by some people as feeling like the snap of a rubber band.
 Most patients tolerate the procedure well.
 But because some areas of the body are more sensitive than others, topical anesthesia is always available.

 What can I expect after a Laser Hair Removal treatment?

 Immediate after-effects, if any, are minor.
 They may include redness and swelling, which disappear in a short time.
 Most people return to normal activity right away.
 Hair grows in cycles and the laser affects hair when it is in its early-growth phase.
 The laser will disable follicles that are actively producing hair at the time of treatment.
 (At any time, some hair follicles are dormant.)
 Repeat laser hair removal sessions will treat these follicles when they enter the growth phase.

-If you have any questions regarding laser hair removal, or wish to schedule a consultation, please call the San Francisco Plastic Surgery & Laser Center at 415-392-3333.
+If you have any questions regarding laser hair removal, or wish to schedule a free consultation with Usha Rajagopal, MD, please call the San Francisco Plastic Surgery & Laser Center at 415-392-3333.